 “Yes,” Tildy replied.
 “They’re all late.”

-“Yes,” the witch said vaguely as she wiggled her fingers to click her wooded rings against one another.
+“Yes,” the witch said vaguely as she wiggled her fingers to click rings of stone, wood, and metal against one another.
 “Also late, also late.
 What does it mean?” she finished, more to herself than Tildy.
 She moved around the kitchen, collecting utensils and clearing space.
-“Well, that little mystery can wait until after breakfast,” she concluded, coming back from her thoughts.
-As she looked at Tildy, her brow creased in concern.
+“Well, that little mystery shall wait until after breakfast,” she concluded, coming back from her thoughts.
+She looked back, brow creased in concern.
 A heartbeat later, Tildy doubled over in pain, the stabbing pain in her abdomen returning once again.
 She gasped as the witch helped her into a chair.

-“This illness.
-It is beyond chronic.
+Her mother tutted.
+“There has always been something with you and sickness, since you were a baby.
 Unnatural, I have always said.”
-The witch bustled to the herb pantry and returned with some black fir needles.
+She bustled to the herb pantry and returned with a handful of black fir needles.
 “Chew these.”

-Tildy put the proffered remedy in her mouth and chewed carefully.
+She put the proffered remedy in her mouth and chewed – carefully.
 A dry and bitter paste clung to her tongue and she had difficulty swallowing.
-The witch watched expectantly until Tildy managed a weak smile.
-The pain receded, but no slower or faster than the twenty other remedies the witch had tried over the years.
+The witch watched expectantly until she managed a weak smile.
+The pain receded, but no slower or faster than the thirty other remedies the witch had tried over the years.

-That was not the response Tildy had expected, and she suspected that the witch knew her true motive.
-Yet, she continued nonetheless.
-“Our winter stock is nearly dried beyond potency.
+That wasn’t the response Tildy had expected, and she suspected her true motive had been guessed.
+Yet, she continued undaunted.
+“Our Winter stock is nearly dried beyond potency.
 And since we don’t grow any here, I thought—”

 “No,” the witch repeated, attending to her own bowl.
 “You wish to visit Caraban Losh, Tildeneth.
-You might not have realized it, but it has been growing on your mind, and your words have lately revealed a desire to return to the place where I found you.”
+You might not have realized it, but this has been growing on your mind.
+Your words have lately revealed a desire to return to the place where I found you.”

-While the witch’s words were said kindly, they were a bitter herb to chew.
-Tildy hated being transparent, and the witch always seemed able to see through her.
-Regardless, Tildy was glad to drop the pretense.
-“As ever, you know my mind,” she said with a somewhat forced laugh.
-“It’s true, though both tales are true.
+While the words were kindly said, they were a bitter herb to chew.
+Tildy hated being transparent, and the witch could see through her at the most inconvenient times.
+Regardless, she was glad to drop the pretense.
+“As ever, you know my mind,” she replied with a somewhat forced laugh.
+“You’re right, though both tales are true.
 We do need to replenish.
 And I’d hoped to look around a bit.
 Reminisce even.”

 The witch snorted.
 “Reminisce what?
 Being found in the herb bushes?”
-When Tildy didn’t laugh along, the witch looked over and touched her cheek, saying, “Oh child, I am not sure what you hope to accomplish, aside from withering this hope that has again blossomed in you.
+Seeing Tildy’s crestfallen face, she reached out to touch her cheek, saying, “Oh child, I am not sure what you hope to accomplish, aside from withering this hope that has again blossomed in you.
 We have returned several times and you know the remnants of the caravan have long since rotted.
 Even the old road is overgrown.
 You will find naught but flowers and dew there today.”

-“And right now, that place is all I can offer you,” the witch said, nodding.
+“And today, that place is all I can offer you,” the witch said, nodding.
 “I understand the need, despite being able to foretell the outcome.
 Do you wish me to join you?”

-Tildy thought about this a moment.
-The witch was always good company, and they had never journeyed together without Tildy learning something new, whether of herblore, history, or of the peoples that dwelt in lands far and near.
+She thought about this a moment.
+Her adoptive mother was always good company, and they had never journeyed together without Tildy learning something new, whether of herblore, history, or of the peoples that dwelt in lands far and near.

 “No, I think I’d like to go alone.”

 “Alright dear.
 Tuck into your breakfast and I will fix you a lunch to eat on the way.”
-She kissed Tildy’s cheek before adding, “Do not be too long.
+She kissed Tildy’s cheek before adding, “Do not be overlong.
 It is Heal’s Eve and we have much harvesting to do.”

-Tildy pulled her bowl of cream and oats closer, into which she spooned the apple and mint mixture.
-She was glad to be going, though it was difficult to feel happy when visiting the place where she thought her parents had died.
+Grateful for permission, Tildy felt a doleful expression crossing her face as she spooned apple and mint into her bowl.
+It was difficult to feel happy when visiting the place where she thought her parents had died.

 © Michael Wallevand, November 2016